BorisMinin/Middleware_Sample/README.md

         await _next(httpContext);
     }
 ```
-To learn more about creating custom middleware, see the Used links section
+To learn more about creating custom middleware, see the Used links section.

 ## Used links
 **Create custom middleware:**